-Los Angeles County school districts that are in partnership with the Arts Ed Collective and will be implementing board approved strategic plans for arts education in 2023-24 are eligible to apply (see page 10).
+Los Angeles County school districts that are in partnership with the Arts Ed Collective and will be implementing board approved strategic plans for arts education in 2024-25 are eligible to apply (see page 10).
 If you are interested in learning more about becoming an Arts Ed Collective district partner, contact artsedcollective@arts.lacounty.gov for additional information.

-Alignment with District Plans
+Alignment with District Plans and Arts Ed Blueprint

-The project outlined in your funding request must demonstrate alignment with existing district plans, including the district's strategic plan for arts education and the Local Control Accountability Plan.
+The project outlined in your funding request must demonstrate alignment with existing district plans, including the district's strategic plan for arts education and the Local Control Accountability Plan, as well as alignment with the goals of the LA County Regional Blueprint for Arts Education.